Other arrangements of St. Louis Blues

 or (D7)else he would n’t have gone so far from me.

-St. Louis Blues — Beginner Piano Tutorial
+St. Louis Blues — Easy Piano Notes for Beginners

 Tip: Break this song into sections and master each one separately.
 The speed control lets you drill difficult passages at any tempo.